alecramsay/pg/docs/workflow.md

 (2) Copy Notable Maps
 * Snapshot Notable map ids in pg/constants.py -- DONE
-* Copy Notable maps, using the duplicate_notable_maps.py script
+* Copy Notable maps, using the duplicate_notable_maps.py script -- DONE

   For each new map in DRA: